Trust us with finishing your quilts!

 Trim and remove all basting seams, points, and excess threads.
 Press all seams flat, taking care to make sure the top lies flat and all seams are sewn securely.
 Square up the quilt top by checking that the top and bottom and the sides are parallel to each other and the corners are 90° angles.
 Indicate which side is the quilt TOP by attaching a large safety pin to this side.

-What size backing shall I bring?
+What size backing is needed?

 The backing fabric should measure a minimum of 4” and a maximum of 6” wider than the top on all four sides.
 If your quilt backing requires piecing to reach the required size, be sure to cut off selvages before joining the pieces, and sew with a ½” wide seam allowance.
 Press all seams open, and iron the pieced backing to remove all wrinkles.
 Indicate which side is the backing TOP by attaching a large safety pin to this side.